10 Tips from the pros on responsible travel writing

 UPDATED JUNE 2020: I STARTED TRAVEL writing when I travelled in India for six months in 2005 / 2006.
 I fell in love with the country, the culture and the people, and wrote from my heart.
 I never attempted to be objective, but to be honest about what I felt and saw, within the bounds of a respectful attitude.
 Over the years, as I’ve travelled more, honed my skills and brought more conscious thought to my work, I’ve come to realize that travel writing is a tricky business and it takes work, effort and awareness to achieve responsible travel writing.

 I’ve grappled with how to write respectfully, express my truth, tell a good story and stay true to my values — without offending locals.
 What I’ve learned is that it takes conscious effort and technical know-how to write effective travelogues.
 In this post, I asked some of the pros to share their tips and their wisdom for avoiding the cringe-worthy cliches and stereotypes that often subconsciously invade travel writing.
-Read these tips to learn responsible travel writing.
+Read these tips to learn responsible travel writing and read this to discover, What is Mindful Travel?

 Sometimes you have to challenge your beliefs to get beyond the stereotypes